It sounds ambitious. Dunwoody officials recently broached the idea of creating their own fire department. From scratch.

 Regardless of timing, that analysis will focus on finances; the cost to run a fire department.
 It could also include proposed partnerships in any Dunwoody fire department effort.

-Dunwoody joined ChatComm in fall 2011 for its dispatch service, an intergovernmental service that includes Johns Creek and Sandy Springs, which share resources.
+Dunwoody joined for its dispatch service, an intergovernmental service that includes Johns Creek and Sandy Springs, which share resources.
 A private vendor oversees emergency calls for Chatcomm.

 Dunwoody officials tout the success of that partnership, particularly with the Dunwoody Police Department.
 Greer said that the ChatComm's partnership has cut the police dispatch times in half since splitting from DeKalb's service.